mioux/podcast-downloader/README.md

         --url=<url>        : Download only the file identified by the url (mostly used with the history tab)
                              WARNING: Forcing with URL don't apply regex filters
                              WARNING: URL MUST be available in current RSS feed.
 If your broadcaster removes the link from the feed, the podcast-downloader won't download it.
 You can still get the link in "downloaded" table

+### User help

+    Usage: podcast-downloader user --username=<username> [--password=<password>] [--delete]
+        --username=<username> : Username to create/modify/delete (update password if exists, create user if not) --password=<password> : Optionnal password.
+Prompted if ommited.
+Cannot be used with --delete --delete              : Delete username.
+Cannot be used with --password